 Correction of DNA Replication Errors in Human Cells

-To study how mismatch repair occurs in the mammalian cell, we have examined purified forms of the proteins that have been implicated in the process, including MutSα, MutLα, Exo1 (an exonuclease that hydrolyzes duplex DNA with 5’ to 3’ polarity), RPA (a protein that binds to and stabilizes single-stranded DNA), PARP-1 (a protein that binds to DNA strand breaks and signals their presence), PCNA (a trimeric protein that forms a ring-like clamp around DNA and functions at the replication fork), RFC (the enzyme that loads the PCNA clamp onto the helix), and DNA polymerase δ (an enzyme that plays a major role in chromosome replication).
-This has revealed several reactions that likely contribute to correcting replication errors in higher cells.
+To determine how mismatch repair occurs in the mammalian cell, we have examined purified forms of the proteins that have been implicated in the process, including MutSα, MutLα, Exo1 (an exonuclease that hydrolyzes duplex DNA with 5’ to 3’ polarity), RPA (a protein that binds to and stabilizes single-stranded DNA), PARP-1 (a protein that binds to DNA strand breaks and signals their presence), PCNA (a trimeric protein that forms a ring-like clamp around DNA and functions at the replication fork), RFC (the enzyme that loads the PCNA clamp onto the helix), and DNA polymerase δ (an enzyme that plays a major role in chromosome replication).
+This has revealed several reactions that likely contribute to the process of replication error correction in higher cells.

 The simplest of these reactions is mismatch repair directed by a 5’ strand break (Figure 1).
 MutSα activates mismatch-dependent excision by Exo1, which hydrolyzes the incised strand from the 5’ terminus.
 RPA, which binds to the single-stranded gap produced in this manner, controls the excision process and down-regulates hydrolysis after mismatch removal.
 MutLα and PARP-1 are not required for excision in this system; however, by suppressing Exo1 action on mismatch-free DNA they substantially enhance the mismatch dependence of the reaction.
 The RPA-filled single-stranded DNA gap produced in this manner is repaired by DNA polymerase δ with the assistance of RFC and PCNA.
 We think it likely that this simple pathway contributes to replication error removal from the lagging strand of the replication fork where 5’ termini are produced during the course of DNA synthesis.

-We also identified a more complex mode of mismatch rectification in which repair can be directed by either a 5’ or 3’ strand break.
-Initiation of this mode of repair involves activation of a latent endonuclease within MutLα in a reaction that requires a mismatch, MutSα, RFC, PCNA, ATP, and a DNA strand break.
-Strand direction is manifested at this step of repair: action of the MutLα endonuclease is directed to the heteroduplex strand that contains a preexisting break and is biased to the distal side of the mismatch (Figure 2, left pathway).
+We also identified a more complex mode of mismatch rectification in which repair is directed by either a 5’ or 3’ strand break.
+Initiation of this mode of repair involves activation of a latent endonuclease within MutLα in a reaction that requires a mismatch, a DNA strand break, MutSα, RFC, PCNA, and ATP.
+Strand direction is manifested at this step of repair: action of the MutLα endonuclease is directed to the heteroduplex strand that contains the preexisting break and is biased to the distal side of the mismatch (Figure 2, left pathway).
 Incision in this manner brackets the mispair with 5’ and 3’ strand breaks.
 These multiply incised molecules are substrates for MutSα-activated Exo1, which removes the mismatch.

 The PCNA replication clamp plays critical roles in the activation and strand direction of the MutLα endonuclease.
 The two faces of the PCNA clamp are not equivalent, and several other laboratories, including those of Michael O’Donnell (HHMI, Rockefeller University) and John Kuriyan (HHMI, University of California, Berkeley), have shown that PCNA is loaded with a unique orientation at a DNA strand break.
 We have found that the heteroduplex strand break serves as a site for PCNA loading and that the orientation of clamp loading, relative to the absolute orientation of the helix, determines the strand direction of MutLα incision.
 These findings also provide a hint concerning the nature of the strand signals that direct mismatch repair in the eukaryotic cell.
 Because the orientation of PCNA loading at the replication fork is determined by 3’ termini on the leading and lagging strands, such termini are obvious candidates for the strand signals that direct MutLα endonuclease action within the eukaryotic cell.

 While Exo1 is believed to play an important role in mammalian mismatch repair, mouse genetic studies indicate that a substantial fraction of repair events can occur in an Exo1-independent manner.
-One possibility is that other exonucleases may substitute for Exo1, but attempts to identify such enzymes have not been successful.
-However, we have identified an exonuclease-independent mode of mismatch repair that may partially resolve this paradox.
-Exo1-independent repair, which depends on MutLα endonuclease action, occurs by the mechanism shown in Figure 2 (right pathway).
+We have identified an Exo1-independent mode of mismatch repair that may account, at least in part, for these findings.
+This reaction, which depends on MutLα endonuclease action, occurs by the mechanism shown in Figure 2 (right pathway).
 After incision by MutLα, the multiply incised heteroduplex serves as substrate for DNA synthesis–driven strand displacement by polymerase δ.
 This leads to removal of a DNA segment spanning the mismatch and concomitant mismatch repair.
-This reaction occurs more slowly than Exo1-dependent mismatch correction but is nevertheless sufficient to account for the rate of Exo1-independent repair that has been observed in mouse cell extracts.

 Mutagenic Action of Mismatch Repair